jamalpromax/jamalpromax/README.md

 - 👋 Hi, I’m @jamalpromax
-- 👀 I’m interested in web development and AI.
+- 👀 I’m a frontend developer.
 - 🌱 I’m currently learning React and JavaScript.
-- 💞️ I’m looking to collaborate on exciting web and AI projects.
+- 💞️ I’m looking to collaborate with other developers.
 - 📫 How to reach me: jamalpromax95@gmail.com
 - 😄 Pronouns: Me/We
 - ⚡ Fun fact: I love experimenting with new technologies and building cool projects!